Weeks old puppy dumped and left to die in a cardboard box in Yorkshire field

 It was so cold that the vets that treated him said he would have died if he was left any longer.

-Thankfully, a Dogs Trust member found the puppy, who has now been nicknamed Hockey, and saved his life.
+Thankfully, a Dogs Trust member found the puppy, who has now been nicknamed Hockney, and saved his life.

 -> Former University of Leeds student and aid worker, 25, confirmed dead in Ethiopian Airways crash